The PATIENTS Professors Academy

 How the Academy Works

-The PATIENTS Professors Academy will bring together patients, caregivers (both informal and professional), government representatives, researchers, pharmaceutical representatives, and more to learn from each other on how to conduct patient-centered and community-engaged health research guided by the PATIENTS 10-Step Engagement Framework.
+The PATIENTS Professors Academy brings together patients, caregivers (both informal and professional), government representatives, researchers, pharmaceutical representatives, and more to learn from each other on how to conduct patient-centered and community-engaged health research guided by the PATIENTS 10-Step Engagement Framework.

-• In addition to the one-hour weekly interactive seminar, our patient advisors and content experts will recommend essential readings on our topics.
+- In addition to the one-hour weekly interactive seminar, our patient advisors and content experts recommend essential readings on our topics.

-Graduates of The PATIENTS Professors Academy will be able to advise companies, government agencies, community-academic partnerships, and other entities on ways to make clinical and translational research more relevant, appealing, and diverse.
+Graduates of The PATIENTS Professors Academy are able to advise companies, government agencies, community-academic partnerships, and other entities on ways to make clinical and translational research more relevant, appealing, and diverse.

 At the conclusion, you will be a part of efforts with our team, our sponsors, and your fellow participants to create advisory positions in research studies.